Tabular Foundation Models Can Do Survival Analysis: Methodology: Time-to-event modeling as supervised learning

 \subsection{Theory: Consistent survival models via loss minimization}

 We now show formally that minimizing the losses from \eqref{eqn:empirical-loss} and \eqref{eqn:empirical-loss-dynamic} for the static and dynamic settings, respectively, yields consistent survival models as the number of training samples increases ($n \to \infty$).
 This means that despite the presence of censoring, perfect binary classifiers necessarily recover the true underlying survival probabilities.
+The result follows from the fact that binary cross-entropy is minimized by the true conditional event probabilities, together with conditionally independent censoring (Assumptions \ref{assump:censoring} and \ref{assump:censoring-dynamic}), and establishes that the proposed classification objectives remain statistically aligned with the underlying survival targets despite censoring.

-\bo{Static setting.} Given infinite training data ($n \to \infty$), the empirical loss from \eqref{eqn:empirical-loss} equals the following population loss:
+\bo{Static setting.} For infinite training data ($n \to \infty$), the empirical loss from \eqref{eqn:empirical-loss} equals the population loss

 In Theorem \ref{thm:minimizer-static} below, we show that a binary classifier $p$ minimizes the loss $\ell(p)$ if and only if it accurately models the ground-truth survival probabilities.

 \begin{theorem}[Consistent static survival model via loss minimization] Let $p$ be any binary prediction model for $Y_{i,k}$ given $(X_{i,0}, t_k)$.
 Under Assumption \ref{assump:censoring} (Conditionally Independent Censoring), the population loss $\ell_{\TN{static}}(p)$ is minimized if and only if, for each $k \in \{ 1, \dots, K-1 \}$,